lupyuen/lupyuen.github.io/src/testbot.md

 # Pass Through to Oz64

-_But this Expect Script runs on Build & Test Server?
+_Erm this Expect Script runs on Build & Test Server?
 Not Test Controller?_

-Ah the commands above will only work when our Build & Test Server tells __Test Controller__ (Linux SBC) to pass them through to Oz64.
+Ah the commands above will work: Our Build & Test Server tells Test Controller (Linux SBC) to __pass them through__ to Oz64.

 That's why our __Expect Script__ does this on Build & Test Server: [oz64.exp](https://github.com/lupyuen/nuttx-build-farm/blob/main/oz64.exp)